 Although management is responsible for the day-to-day management of risks to the Company, our Board provides broad oversight of the Company's risk management programs.
 In this oversight role, our Board is responsible for satisfying itself that the risk management processes designed and implemented by the Company's management are functioning and that the systems and processes in place will bring to its attention the material risks facing the Company in order to permit the Board to effectively oversee the management of these risks.
-A fundamental part of risk management is not only understanding the risks a company faces and what steps management is taking to manage those risks, but also understanding what level of risk is appropriate for the Company.
-The involvement of our full Board in the risk oversight process allows our Board to assess management's appetite for risk and also determine what constitutes an appropriate level of risk for the Company.
-Our Board regularly includes agenda items at its meetings relating to its risk oversight role and meets with various members of management on a range of topics, including corporate governance and regulatory obligations, operations and significant transactions, business continuity planning, succession planning, risk management, insurance, pending and threatened litigation and significant commercial disputes.
+A fundamental part of risk management is not only understanding the risks a company faces and what steps management is taking to mitigate those risks, but also understanding what level of risk is appropriate for the Company.
+The involvement of our full Board in the risk oversight process allows our Board to assess management's tolerance for risk and also determine what constitutes an appropriate level of risk for the Company.
+Our Board regularly includes agenda items at its meetings relating to its risk oversight role and meets with various members of management on a range of topics, including emerging risks, updates to our risk management programs, corporate governance and regulatory obligations, operations and significant transactions, business continuity planning, succession planning, risk management, insurance, pending and threatened litigation and significant commercial disputes.
+The Board also receives periodic risk management effectiveness reporting from management.

 While our Board provides broad oversight of the Company's risk management processes, various committees of the Board oversee risk management in their respective areas and regularly report on their activities to our entire Board.
 In particular, the Audit Committee focuses on assessing and mitigating financial risk, including internal controls, and receives an annual risk assessment report from the Company's internal auditors.
-The Compensation Committee also strives to create incentives that encourage a level of risk-taking behavior consistent with the Company's business strategy.
+The Compensation Committee also strives to create incentives that encourage an appropriate level of risk-taking behavior consistent with the Company's business strategy.
 The Technology Committee concentrates on the Company's technology strategies and reviews the scope, direction, quality, investment levels and execution of such strategies as well as strategic transactions primarily relating to technology, and considers the level of risk associated with the technology strategies formulated by management.